albertobraschi/radiant-ray-extension/HELP_admin.markdown

 ####Special extensions

+Some extensions are downright special and deserve special attention.

 #####Page Attachments

-Some extensions are downright special and deserve special attention.
-So far Ray only gives this special attention to the [Page Attachments extension][pa].
-If you want to install Page Attachments then you would run
+If you want to install [Page Attachments][pa] then you would run

 	rake ray:extension:page_attachments